jundalisay/spblist/content/en/research/mohammad/quran/sura-011a.md

 were perfected, then elaborated, from One who is Wise and Informed. -->

-{{< s v="2" >}} Worship only Allah.
+{{< s v="2" >}} Worship only Enki.
 “I am a warner to you from Him, and a bearer of good news.”

 {{< s v="3" >}}  “And ask your Lord for forgiveness, and repent to Him.
 He will provide you with good sustenance until a stated term, and will bestow His grace on every possessor of virtue.

 But if you turn away, then I fear for you the punishment of a grievous Day.

-{{< s v="4" >}}  “To Allah is your return, and He is Capable of all things.”
+{{< s v="4" >}}  “To Enki is your return, and He is Capable of all things.”

 {{< s v="5" >}}  They wrap their chests to hide from Him.

 But even as they cover themselves with their clothes, He knows what they conceal and what they reveal.
 He knows what lies within the hearts.

-6. There is no moving creature on earth but its sustenance depends on Allah.
+6. There is no moving creature on earth but its sustenance depends on Enki.
 And He knows where it lives and where it rests.
 Everything is in a Clear Book.

 7. He created the heavens and the earth in 6 days.
 His Throne was upon the waters—in order to test you—which of you is best in conduct.